Redang Island

 Redang Island (Pulau Redang, Terengganu Malay: Pula Redang) is an island in Kuala Nerus District, Terengganu, Malaysia.
 It is one of the largest islands off the east coast of Peninsular Malaysia.
-It is one of nine islands that made up an eponymous marine sanctuary park offering snorkeling and diving opportunities for tourists.
+It is one of nine islands that make up an eponymous marine sanctuary park offering snorkeling and diving opportunities for tourists.

 Geography

 Geographically, Redang Island has an area of about 24 km2 and measures about 7 km long and 6 km wide.
 Its highest peak is Bukit Besar at 359 m above sea level.

 For land administration purpose, 18 islands including Redang Island form the Redang Islands Mukim of the Kuala Nerus District.
 Of these, seven islands were protected and gazetted as marine parks by the Department of Fisheries and zoned 2 nmi from the shore at lowest tide.
 As with other mukims of Kuala Nerus District, it was a part of the Kuala Terengganu District until 2014.